Efficient constrained sensor placement for observability of linear systems: Introduction

 \section{Introduction}

-Controllability and observability have been regarded as important properties of controlled dynamical systems since the seminal work of Kalman \cite{ref:RKal-60}.
-In the past few decades, due to the increasing size and complexity of the dynamical systems around us, the analysis of controllability and observability of systems has gained prominence and led to a variety of studies.
-Examples include analysing the dynamics of power grids that span countries, understanding the chemical pathways of complex reactions in the human brain, etc \cite{ref:AHer-13, ref:YKat-11, ref:NewBarDun-06}.
-Various methods have been developed for the regulation and observation of such large-scale networks, with noteworthy techniques proposed in \cite{ref:PeqKhaPap-16, ref:PeqBogPap-15} for regulation of brain and neural networks and \cite{ref:OraMoeMur-10} for the control of biological systems.

-On the one hand, the ever-increasing demand for low-cost control and quick reconstruction of past states from the observations for large-scale systems has brought to the foreground the problem of identifying a subset of the states with fewest elements that are required to ``efficiently'' control or observe these systems assuming exact knowledge of the system parameters.
-This problem may look deceptively simple, but it is a computationally difficult one: Indeed, it was proved in \cite{ref:AOls-14} that the problem of finding precisely the smallest number of actuators to make a linear system controllable is NP-hard.
-In fact, it can be demonstrated that even approximating the minimum number of states to which actuators are directly attached within a multiplicative factor of \(\log d\) is NP-hard, where \(d\) is the number of states in the system; an analogues statement holds for observability.
-On the other hand, it is imperative to control large scale systems such as power networks with the knowledge of only the interconnections among the states of the dynamical system because of ubiquitous modeling uncertainties and system parameters that are prone to drift over time due to ageing or structural alterations, etc. In this situation, it is still possible to address crucial system theoretic problems involving controllability and observability using tools from structural systems theory.
-Recall that structural systems theory deals with system-theoretic properties that depend only on the interconnections between the system states, inputs, and outputs.
-The locations of fixed zeroes in the system, input, and output matrices of a linear system provide crucial information about controllability, observability and other system-theoretic properties.
-The literature on structural system theory is comprehensive, the key concepts having been explored in several articles, e.g., \cite{ref:Lin-74, ref:LiuSloBar-11, ref:Ols-15, ref:PeqKarAgui-16}.
-We resort to structural system theory to deal with certain problems related to structural observability.
-Throughout this article \emph{we assume that the output matrix and the set of states that each output can measure are known a priori}.
+The ever-increasing demand for low-cost control and quick reconstruction of past states from the observations for large-scale systems has brought to the foreground the problem of identifying a subset of the states with fewest elements that are required to ``efficiently'' control or observe these systems assuming exact knowledge of the system parameters.
+This problem may look deceptively simple, but it is a computationally difficult one.
+Indeed, \cite{ref:AOls-14} proves that finding the smallest number of actuators (resp. sensors) to make a linear system controllable (resp. observable) is NP-hard; an analogous statement holds for observability.